Numbers 31: Tabernacle desecration hypothesis

-Shectman (2009) argued that Zimri and Kozbi were not guilty of sexual transgressions at all; sex with a foreigner is never even considered a capital offence by the Holiness code (H).
+Sarah Shectman argued in 2009 that Zimri and Kozbi were not guilty of sexual transgressions at all; sex with a foreigner is never even considered a capital offence by the Holiness code (H).
 Rather, they had come too close to the holy Tabernacle, also called the 'Tent of the Congregation'.
-She based this on the Hebrew verb מָסַר masar and the Hebrew noun מָ֫עַל ma-‘al used in verse 31:16 for encroachment, which has the connotation of 'close proximity' and 'violation of priestly authority'.
+She based this on the Hebrew verb מָסַר masar and the Hebrew noun מָ֫עַל ma-‘al used in verse 31:16 for 'encroachment', which has the connotation of 'close proximity' and 'violation of priestly authority'.
 According to Shectman, the resulting combination of לִמְסָר־ מַ֥עַל lim-sār-ma-‘al means "to instigate sacrilege/trespass".
 In several other places in the Book of Numbers (e.g. 18:5–7), the stated punishment for encroachment on certain parts of the Tabernacle by non-Israelites or non-Levite Israelites is death.
 Shectman also noted that Numbers 8:19 claimed that a "plague will strike the Israelites when they go near the sanctuary", and in Numbers 16:42–50 (or Numbers 17:7–15 in some Bible editions), this actually happened and 14,700 Israelites died of a plague before Aaron stopped it by making an incense offering to Yahweh.
 In an incident soon after (Numbers 17:10–13 or Numbers 17:25–28), the Israelites panicked when Moses entered the Tabernacle, fearing they were all going to die.
 She concluded that Numbers 25:6–18 served three purposes: illustrating the encroachment law, legitimising Phinehas' ascendancy to the high priesthood, and justifying the War against the Midianites in Numbers 31.
 Unlike the non-P text in 25:1–5, there is no indication that there is anything particularly wrong with Kozbi as a woman or a foreigner, nor are she and Zimri accused of sexual transgression; they are both simply people from categories forbidden to encroach on the Tabernacle.
-Only the fact that she is a Midianite princess is used as a pretext for the War against the Midianites.
+Only the fact that she is a Midianite princess is used as a pretext for the war against the Midianites.

+No connection to Baal-peor incident

+Based on his exegesis of Joshua 24:9, Ellicott (1905) argued that Balaam's curse against Israel and the war in Numbers 31 were two separate acts of hostility initiated by Balak.
+However, he admits that the Hebrew Bible does not sufficiently indicate whether this was the case.
+Balak's motives for waging war against Israel range from pure hatred to self-defense.